united states

 Journal of Gender, Social Policy and the Law

 Web pages for the Journal of Gender, Social Policy and the Law, published three times a year from 1992 onwards, and edited by students at the Washington College of Law.
 The journal publishes articles addressing social and political equality under the law, and aims to attract those interested in gender issues and feminist legal studies.
-The website provides tables of contents from 1992, together with the first few pages of articles from Volume 7 (1998-99) onwards.
+The website provides tables of contents from 1992 onwards along with selected full text articles.
 Subscriptions can be purchased from William S. Hein and Co.
 Full text is available through LEXIS and Westlaw.

 Subscribe to united states